Michaelgwei86/kubernetes/Kubernetes/README.md

 to avoid downtime of the application. suppose an update has issues, you will want to do a rollback to the previous working version
 + You can also make changes such as resources and the number of pods.
-+ Deployment provides the capability to upgrade the underlying instance such as rolling-update, pause, upgrade
++ Deployment provides the capability to upgrade the underlying instance such as rolling update, pause, upgrade, Rollback,
++ In creating a deployment, a ReplicaSet and Pod are created in the background

 ```sh
 apiVersion: apps/v1